heuer/segno/docs/serializers.rst

 TXT
     Text output.
-The serializer does not support any scale or color, but the character for the dark and white modules may be specified, see :ref:`TXT <txt>` for details.
+The serializer does not support any scale or color, but the character for the dark and light modules may be specified, see :ref:`TXT <txt>` for details.

 XBM